Men’s Health Week: Take Action on COVID-19

 - Coronavirus can be spread through droplets that come out of your nose and mouth and are then breathed in through another person.
 This means kissing an infected person will significantly increase your risk of contracting the virus.

 - A study conducted by the University of Stirling has found traces of SARS-CoV2 in faeces, for over a month after a patient has tested positive.
 It’s still unknown whether coronavirus can be transmitted through the faecal-oral route, but Avert.org has mentioned that rimming may increase your risk.

-- Researchers have also discovered traces of coronavirus in semen in a small study in China.
-Further research on whether the virus can be spread through unprotected sex needs to be conducted and verified but it’s advisable to continue wearing a condom and practice safer sex.
+- Researchers have also discovered traces of coronavirus in semen from a small study in China.
+Further research on whether the virus can be spread through unprotected sex needs to be conducted and verified but it is advisable to continue wearing a condom and practice safer sex.

 - The government has announced that people who live alone can now stay overnight at another person’s house for the first time in 11 weeks.
 This is an exciting development for those that live apart from their partners.

 How can we take action on the spread of Covid-19 during sex?

 - Wash your hands before and after you have sex.

 - Wash sex toys with warm soapy water before and after use.

 - Wear a condom and practice safer sex.